The year 2021 was known as the year of Initial Public Offerings (IPOs).

 Thus, this document includes information about the company’s financials, business operations, its standing in the industry it operates in, promoters, and listed or unlisted peers.

 Once filed, the SEBI DRHP is reviewed to note if adequate disclosures have been made.
-The observations are then communicated to the merchant bankers, who then make the suggested changes and file the final offer with Sebi, the ROC as well as stock exchanges like the BSE and the NSE.
+The observations are then communicated to the merchant bankers, who then make the suggested changes and file the final offer with SEBI, as well as stock exchanges like the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE0.
 Further observations and changes at this stage can be implemented after reviewing the final document.

 As an investor, here are a few things to look at in a Draft Red Herring Prospectus: